pandas-dev/pandas/doc/source/getting_started/install.rst

     * Pandas is not yet a py.typed library (see `PEP 561 <https://www.python.org/dev/peps/pep-0561/>`)!

-To make type checkers aware of pandas's own type annotations, you can create an empty py.typed.
+To make type checkers aware of pandas's own type annotations, you can create an empty py.typed file.
+This signals to type checkers that pandas is a py.typed library.

 .. code-block:: none